Configuring Services

 Template Variables

-Template variables are available for service configs and any Kubernetes, Kustomize, or Helm configs they reference.
-These variables are replaced with their actual values for each release channel.
+Template variables are available for Service configs and any Kubernetes, Kustomize, or Helm configs they reference.
+These variables are replaced with their actual values for each Release Channel.
 Template variables are referenced using the {{ .SomeVariable.nestedField }}

 or {{ .SomeVariable["nestedField"] }}